-Address space for configuration as 1 x 32-channel DQ 32x24VDC/0.5A BA MSO
+Address space for configuration as 1 x 32-channel DI 32x24VDC BA MSI

-For the configuration as a 1 x 32-channel module (module-internal Shared Output, MSO), channels 0 to 31 of the module are copied to multiple submodules.
-Channels 0 to 31 are then available with identical values in various submodules.
-These submodules can be assigned to up to four IO controllers when the module is used in a Shared Device:
+The channels 0 to 31 of the module are copied to up to 4 submodules with configuration 1 x 32-channel module (Module-internal Shared Input, MSI).
+Channels 0 to 31 are then available with identical input values in different submodules.
+These submodules can be assigned to up to four IO controllers when the module is used in a Shared Device.
+Each IO controller has read access to the same channels.